damianhakert/damianhakert.github.io/source/handbook/marketing/developer-relations/technical-writing/index.html.md

 - Create a title for your article, based on the previous step.
 A good title is very short, and accurate.
 - Choose the audience:
    - Who might have interest on this subject?
 Which instance of GitLab would be involved?
 GitLab EE, CE?
-   - What is the expertize level necessary to follow your steps?
+   - What is the expertise level necessary to follow your steps?
 The user needs to be familiar with the subject, or comfortable with, or need to be an expert?
    - What is required o make it work locally for the user?
 Specify the Operational System, any necessary software, any hardware condition.
 - Add this information to a new issue on the [blog posts issue tracker][blog-tracker]
 - Mind that you'll need to create a sentence to be included in the beginning of the article with this information.
 It can be explicit or subjective.